10 Ways to Improve Your Self-care

 4. Try to watch less TV by doing something more creative, like taking up a new hobby, such as learning a language or a musical instrument.
-You will feel like you’ve achieved something, which will boost your mood and help to banish the Winter Blues.
+You will feel like you’ve achieved something, which will boost your mood.

 5. Deal with your Negative Thoughts and Inner Critic: Your attitude determines your thoughts and behaviour.
 According to the quote by Buddha: ‘All that we are is the result of what we have thought.
 The mind is everything.
 What we think is what we become.’
-So, despite all the gloom and doom try to keep optimistic by concentrating on the positives and on what you can control.
+So, to keep optimistic concentrate on the positives and on what you can control.

-6. Avoid the Naysayers: We’re experiencing some very challenging times so try to avoid those people who are constantly moaning as they can bring down your mood.
+6. Avoid the Naysayers: The past few months have been challenging and with future potential local restrictions and/or a third wave of the virus, try to avoid those people who are constantly moaning as they can bring down your mood.
 Same with the news and social media – limit your exposure to the bad news.
 Reach out to your supportive friends to talk through problems, don't bottle them up.

 7. Take your breaks, especially if you are working from home.
 If you can, spend 10 minutes every day doing absolutely nothing – no phone, no radio, no TV, no talking.
 You should feel energized and more creative as a result.

-8. Stay focused on the present: Practise being grateful for what you do have instead of thinking about what you want or can’t have, or the events that you've had to cancel this year.
+8. Stay focused on the present: Practise being grateful for what you do have instead of thinking about what you want or can’t have, or the events that you've had to cancel.
 If you’re not used to meditating, try some short, guided mindfulness meditations to ground you.

 9. Pat yourself on the back!
 Reward yourself for little wins, like finishing that report, or clearing out the garden shed!
 Forgive yourself for making mistakes and don’t keep beating yourself up and regretting things; remember you’re only human, not bionic, and so cut yourself some slack.